LIFE ON CAMPUS

 You are allowed to move in early if you are a part of a university-approved group or team that requests these accommodations by the deadline and have been approved by the Department of Residential Life.
 The Department or Advisor should submit a list of the students along with their CWID#.
 You can ONLY check in during the date and time given to the group.

 If you do not fall into this category, you can only move in early, as approved by the Residential Life office.
 There is a form to complete to request approval – approval is not guaranteed.
-If approved, you will be charged $25 per night to stay in your residence hall room or $35 per night to stay in your apartment.
+If approved, you will be charged $30 per night you stay prior to official the official move in date.
 Charges are assessed from the day of check-in until the day that the halls officially open.
 Residential Life will only allow you to check-in early after a specific date in August.
 Please check with the Residential Life office to learn of the earliest possible date to move in.

 **We strongly encourage you to wait until the halls officially open because our student staff is limited and is participating in a training conference prior to official check ins.
 Also, food services are not available at that time, and there are no activities for you to attend.